swaminathanj/fsd/06_Starting_Django.md

 * Inside the index() function, increment 'clicked'.
 * Insert the 'clicked' value into the inject_var string

-* Run the server and check out its working
+* Run the server and check out its working.
+Everytime you refresh the page, the clicked count will be incremented.

 ## Exercise 2: Add a new page